iTIMO: An LLM-empowered Synthesis Dataset for Travel Itinerary Modification: Related Work

-Itinerary planning task aims to provide personalized itineraries based on users' queries.
-Early studies model this task as a optimization problem, and solve it via classic algorithm \cite{gasmi2024recommendation, yuan2024your} or linear solver \cite{zhang2024collaborative}.
-After that, reinforcement learning \cite{chen2023multi} and graph neural network \cite{chen2024geography,chen2023trip} have been applied for personalized itinerary planning.
-More recent, inspired by TravelPlanner \cite{xie2024travelplanner}, numerous efforts have been devoted to improving LLMs' travel planning capabilities.
-For example, Hao et al. \cite{hao2025large} apply satisfiability modulo theory to travel planning problem, which significantly improve LLMs' performance on the TravelPlanner benchmark.
-Gui et al. \cite{gui2025hypertree} and Zhe et al. \cite{zhe2025constraint} solve the planning problem from the hierarchical view, which decomposes complex reasoning chains into manageable sub-tasks, effectively handling diverse constraints.
+\textbf{Itinerary Planning Methods.} Itinerary planning task aims to provide personalized itineraries based on users' queries.
+Early studies model this task as an optimization problem, and solve it via classic algorithms \cite{gasmi2024recommendation, yuan2024your} or linear solvers \cite{zhang2024collaborative}.
+After that, reinforcement learning \cite{chen2023multi} and graph neural networks \cite{chen2024geography, chen2023trip} have been applied for personalized itinerary planning.
+More recently, inspired by TravelPlanner \cite{xie2024travelplanner}, numerous efforts have been devoted to improving LLMs' travel planning capabilities.
+For example, Hao et al. \cite{hao2025large} apply satisfiability modulo theory to the travel planning problem, which significantly improves LLMs' performance on the TravelPlanner benchmark.
+Gui et al. \cite{gui2025hypertree} and Zhe et al. \cite{zhe2025constraint} solve the planning problem from a hierarchical view, which decomposes complex reasoning chains into manageable sub-tasks and effectively handles diverse constraints.
 Aiming at the lack of personalization in existing LLM-based travel planning methods, Shao et al. \cite{shao2025personal} propose personal travel solver, which combines LLMs with numerical solvers to generate travel plans that satisfy both explicit constraints and implicit user preference.
 However, existing research focuses on generating static itineraries from user queries.
-This leaves a critical gap in itinerary modification, where existing plans need to be modified to address evolving user preferences or certain objective factors as illustrated in Fig. 1.
+This leaves a critical gap in itinerary modification, where existing plans need to be modified to address evolving user preferences or certain objective factors as illustrated in Fig.~1.